 We hope to inspire a conversation about what work colleges and universities might be engaged in the next few years and to create a sense of urgency about a change and development agenda for higher education in Canada.
 The future really isn’t what it used to be.

-Download the complete two-part series A 2016 Look at the Future of Online Learning.
+Download the complete two-part series in the attached PDF.

 Hill, P. and Barber, M. (2014) Preparing for a Renaissance in Assessment.
 Available as an e-book at http://pageturn.co.uk/pearson/preparing_for_a_renaissance_in_assessment/ (Retrieved 11th November 2015).